2011 Super Outbreak: Cullman–Arab, Alabama

 High-end EF4 damage to a home northwest of Arab, where five fatalities occurred.

-The tornado, more or less, followed U.S. 278 through the city, in which it created extensive damage along many major intersections, including those with Interstate 65, US 31, AL 157, and AL 69.
-The tornado continued northeast, becoming large and wedge-shaped as it reattained EF4 intensity.
-It then passed just north of Fairview, completely destroying homes and debarking numerous hardwood trees.
+The tornado then passed just north of Fairview at EF4 intensity, completely destroying homes and debarking numerous hardwood trees.
 Pieces of debris were found speared through vehicles in this area.
-The tornado then briefly passed through a section of Morgan County near the town of Hulaco, destroying several older block-foundation homes and snapping numerous large trees off at the base.
-The tornado then crossed into Marshall County and impacted the rural community of Ruth, just north of Arab.
-A large but poorly anchored brick home was swept completely away in this area, with the debris scattered 100 yd from the foundation.
-Several large trees on the property were ripped out of the ground and missing, along with a trailer that was unable to be located at the time of the survey.
-Other homes and structures were impacted in the Ruth area, and a gas station was completely destroyed.
-A shed was destroyed with pieces of large farm machinery stored inside thrown up to 20 yd away, a storage trailer was tossed 100 yd and found impaled by planks of wood, and steel power poles in the area were bent over.
+In Ruth, just north of Arab, a large but poorly anchored brick home was swept completely away in this area, with the debris scattered 100 yd from the foundation.
 Arab's power grid was completely crippled by the tornado's effects, and many roads in the area were obstructed by downed trees and power lines.
 The tornado damaged and destroyed several other homes, garages, and sheds north of Union Grove before it crossed the Tennessee River just downstream of Guntersville Dam.
 It snapped numerous trees in a forested area before dissipating southeast of New Hope.

+Widespread power outages occurred in the immediate aftermath of the tornado, which were largely centered in Cullman County.
+Almost 200 power poles in and around Cullman were leveled, and 4,000 volunteers from the Tennessee Valley Authority helped to restore power, although some residents were still without power a week after the tornado.
+The State of Alabama gave $5,989,728 (2011 USD) to the City of Cullman to aid with recovery efforts, and a further $1,294,892 (2011 USD) to Cullman County.
+A plan was also set in place by the University of Alabama to help fund recovery efforts.
+Six people were killed by the tornado; five in Ruth and one in rural Cullman County.
+The five deaths in Ruth occurred when the tornado directly impacted a well-constructed home at EF4 intensity, leveling the building and killing all of the residents of the home; all were in the same family.
+The sixth death as a result of the tornado took place in Cullman County, in the tornado's early stages.
+Storm chaser Dan Whittaker, who was observing the tornado as it moved through Cullman near him, stated that "this is not like any tornado I've seen anywhere."

+Anchor–Okolona–New Wren, Mississippi

+This intense and long tracked EF3 tornado tore a 37.75 mile (60 km) path across northeast Mississippi, resulting in over $2.27 million in property damage (2011 USD), as well as 4 fatalities and 25 injuries.